narcisstar/dendrometry/README.md

 ## Usage

 For detailed usage examples and documentation, please refer to the package documentation and vignettes.
-You can find the [dendrometry](complete documentation at https://cran.r-project.org/web/packages/dendrometry/vignettes/dendrometry.html) .
+You can find the complete documentation at https://cran.r-project.org/web/packages/dendrometry/vignettes/dendrometry.html .

 ## License